OpenRoberta/openroberta-lab/Docker/_README.txt

 The entrypoint is defined as the bash script "runIT.sh".

   cd $GITREPO/Docker
-  docker build -t rbudde/openroberta_it:$BRANCH-$VERSION -f DockerfileIT  --build-arg BRANCH=$BRANCH .
+  docker build -t rbudde/openroberta_it:1 -f DockerfileIT  --build-arg BRANCH=develop .

-The following commands are executed by the roberta maintainer; you should NOT do this docker push rbudde/openroberta_it:$BRANCH-$VERSION
+The following commands are executed by the roberta maintainer; you should NOT do this docker push rbudde/openroberta_it:1

 Starting this image
 - fetches the branch $BRANCH
-- make arduino tools executable (:-<)
 - execute all tests, including the integration tests
 - in case of success it returns 0, in case of errors/failures it returns 16

-  docker run rbudde/openroberta_it:$BRANCH-$VERSION
+  docker run rbudde/openroberta_it:1 $BRANCH $VERSION